 - Hold your arm out straight

-- Does everything still look like it should from that distance?
+- Check if everything still looks like it should from that distance

-- If it doesn’t, change up whatever doesn’t look 100% clear
+- If it doesn’t, change whatever doesn’t look 100% clear

 B2B Landing Page Best Practices